 Charts vs. graphs

 We know that numbers don’t lie and are a strong way to back up your story, but that doesn’t always mean they’re easy to understand.
-By packaging up complex numbers and metrics in visually appealing graphics you’re telling your audience exactly what they need to know without having to rack their brain to comprehend it.
+By packaging up complex numeric values and metrics in visually appealing graphics you’re telling your audience exactly what they need to know without having to rack their brain to comprehend it.
 Graphs and charts are important in your presentation because they take your supporting statistics, and story, and make them more relatable.

 Charts present data or complex information through tables, infographics, and diagrams, while graphs show a connection between two or more sets of data.